-The last mentioned study above, "The Meaning-Enhancing Properties of Psychedelics..." should really be titled "The Salience-Amplifying Properties of Psychedelics..." although the author does use the term "meaning" in a closely similar way, and even refers to the same passages in Huxley's The Doors of Perception as I do.
+The last mentioned study above, "The Meaning-Enhancing Properties of Psychedelics..." should more accurately be titled "The Salience-Amplifying Properties of Psychedelics..." although the author does use the term "meaning" in a closely similar way, and even refers to the same passages in Huxley's The Doors of Perception as I do.
 But "meaning" also implies a definition, as in "his meaning was not clear to me, or, I don't know the meaning of that word..."
-Salience is the preferred term.

 Snickers from the peanut gallery?
 "Ridiculous!
-It's gotta' be more complicated than that!"16 Careful not to get stomped by the elephant as you make your disappointed exit.
+It's gotta' be more complicated than that!"
+Please be careful not to get stomped by the elephant as you make your disappointed exit.
 But if you'd care to stay awhile...